Funding opportunity

 Guidance for the Fit to opportunity section

-What are you hoping to achieve with and how will you deliver your proposed work?
+What are you hoping to achieve with your proposed work?

 What the assessors are looking for in your response

-For the Outline Vision, explain how your proposed work:
+Explain how your proposed work:

 • is of excellent quality and importance beyond the field(s) or area(s)

-• is timely given current trends, context and needs
+• is timely given current trends, context, and needs

 • impacts world-leading research, society, the economy, or the environment

-• explain how your proposed work is of excellent quality and importance beyond established disciplinary thinking.
+• explain how your proposed work is of excellent quality and importance beyond established disciplinary thinking

 • demonstrate how the interdisciplinary approach will advance current understanding and generate new knowledge, thinking, concepts, techniques, methods or technologies or discoveries